angr/angr-doc/docs/analyses/dfg.md

 | cfg     | If you already have a CFG available you can provide it instead of rebuilding it. |
 | annocfg | An annotated CFG that can be built from an BackwardSlice to construct only the DFGs from the basic block that are present in the backward slice. |

-Each basic block, or node, in the CFG, which is not a SimProcedure, has its DFG built available in the dict `d.dfgs` where the key is the address of the basic block.
+Each basic block, or node, in the CFG, which is not a SimProcedure, has its DFG available in the dict `d.dfgs` where the key is the address of the basic block.

-Every DFG constructed is a is a [NetworkX](https://networkx.github.io/) di-graph.
+Every DFG constructed is a [NetworkX](https://networkx.github.io/) di-graph.
 This means that all of the normal NetworkX APIs are available, for example you can print all the input edges of a node in a DFG:

 ```python
 >>> bbl_addr, dfg = d.dfgs.popitem()